Invariant theory and scaling algorithms for maximum likelihood estimation: Gaussian Group models

 We compare this expression for the norm with the log-likelihood in~\eqref{eq:generalLogLikelihood}.
 The term appearing with $S_Y$ in the trace is $\Psi$ in the log-likelihood and $g\T g$ in the norm.
 This explains our choice to let the Gaussian group model consist of distributions with concentration matrix $g\T g \in \mathcal{M}_G$.

 Combining the expressions for the norm and the log-likelihood, we see that maximizing the log-likelihood over concentration matrices in the model $\mathcal{M}_G$ is equivalent to minimizing

 over $g \in G$.
 We show that this minimization can be done in two steps.
 First, we minimize the norm over the subgroup $\GSL^{\pm}$, consisting of matrices in $G$ of determinant $\pm 1$.
 Then, we find the scalar multiple of this matrix that minimizes the overall expression.
-For this, we require that the group $G$ is closed under non-zero scalar multiples, i.e. if $g \in G$ then $\lambda g \in G$ for all non-zero real scalars $\lambda$.
+For this, we require that the group $G$ is closed under non-zero scalar multiples.

 \begin{proposition} Let $Y \in V^n$ be a tuple of samples.
 If the group $G \subseteq \GL(V)$ is closed under non-zero scalar multiples, the supremum of the log-likelihood~\eqref{eq:generalLogLikelihood} over $\mathcal{M}_G$ is the double infimum